Frequently Asked Questions

 I have submitted my project.
 What happens next?

 As soon as an entry is submitted it needs to be checked by a WDCD moderator to see if it is complete.
 Your project may not be approved if you are missing information on your profile, on your idea, or if your idea is not relevant to the Challenge.
 You will receive a notification as soon as your submission has been approved.
-During the entire Open Call (until 11 January) you will be able to edit your submission.
+During the entire Open Call (until the end of 31st of January in your time zone.) you will be able to edit your submission.

 What happens to my ideas?